 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 In the United States, there were 372,400 jobs for Allergist or Immunologist in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Allergist or Immunologist by 2026.
-The BLS estimates 14,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.